stefan-hoeck/idris2-sqlite3/docs/src/Tutorial.md

 points : List (HList [Bits32,Bits32,Double])
 ```

-We can used these lists of data to generate and populate our
+We can use these lists of data to generate and populate our
 tables.
 For this we use the `Control.RIO.Sqlite3.cmds` utility,
 which takes an argument of type `Cmds` (a specialized list
 for grouping commands independent of their type index).